-- a.
-Business cannot ignore social issues because it is a part of our society. - b.
-Business has the technical, financial, and managerial resources that are needed to tackle today's complex social issues. - c.
-By helping resolve social issues, business can create a more stable environment for long-term profitability. - d.
-Socially responsible decision making by business firms can prevent increased government intervention.
+- Because business is a part of our society, it cannot ignore social issues. - Business has the technical, financial, and managerial resources needed to tackle today's complex social issues. - By helping resolve social issues, business can create a more stable environment for long-term profitability.

+• Socially responsible decision making by firms can prevent increased government intervention, which would force businesses to do what they fail to do voluntarily.